We all desire to seek God. But to find Him — that is the challenge!

 “The heart determines the life, and the life reveals the heart.” — Charles Finney

 Having a Tender Heart

-One important element necessary for preparing our heart is acquiring a heart that is tender, a heart that is no longer hardened.
-We ask Father to give us a tender heart so that we have a heart that is soft and quick to be submissive to the Word of Yahuwah.
-King Josiah is an example of one whose heart was tender:
+One necessary element for preparing our heart is acquiring a heart that is tender — a heart that is not hardened and stubborn.
+We regularly ask Father to give us a tender heart — a heart that is soft and quick to treasure God’s all-important Word!
+A tender heart will be submissive and obedient to the written Word of Yahuwah [the Bible].

 Having a Clean Heart

-Another quality of the prepared heart is having a clean heart.
-Praying and asking Father to create in us a clean heart will result in regular confession of our sins, as King David’s example teaches us in Psalms 51.
+Another quality of the prepared heart is a clean heart.
+Praying and asking Father to create in us a clean heart means we will be open and honest with Father by confessing our sins to Him, as King David’s example teaches us in Psalms 51.

-As we continue to ask Father for this treasure of a clean heart, He then imparts unto us a sensitivity to the guidance of His Holy Spirit, leading us to make any needed repentance and adjustments to our behaviour.
+As we continue to ask Father for this treasure of a clean heart, He begins to impart unto us a sensitivity to the guidance of His Holy Spirit.
+We become more mature, learning how to avoid sin.
+A clean heart is determined to do any needed repentance and adjustments to maintain our relationship with the Father.

-Notice that there is a reward for having a clean heart:
+There is a reward for having a clean heart — God’s goodness: